 Can I Move to France After Brexit?

 If you are a UK national, you can stay in France for 90 days at a time without the need for a visa.
+This 90-day allowance applies within any 180-day period across the entire Schengen Area.
 When moving to France, you must submit an application for a long-stay visa, which will enable you to live there for a longer period of time.
+The application process typically takes 2-4 weeks, so plan accordingly.

 Why Move to France?